Facebook

 Gain publishing experience before graduation

-Working as an editorial team, you'll join fellow students in the publishing of CapU's student literary journal, The Liar.
+Working as part of an editorial team, you'll gain hands-on experience in publishing by working on CapU's student literary journal, The Liar.

 Related links